Skip to main content

 AUDIT COMMITTEE

-The committee also received the Auditor General’s work plan for 2019, and received an update from the AG for investigation into a transfer of funds to a fraudulent supplier.
-See the media release for the investigation here.
+The committee also received the Auditor General’s work plan for 2019(link is external), and received an update from the AG for investigation into a transfer of funds to a fraudulent supplier.
+See the media release for the investigation here(link is external).

 CITY COUNCIL